-million, based upon an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on shares of our common stock in this offering will be approximately the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of shares of our common stock in this offering will be approximately \$million, based upon an assumed initial public offering price of \$per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the net proceeds to us from this offering by approximately \$ million, assuming that the amount of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions payable by us.
-We may also increase or decrease the number of shares of common stock we are offering.
-A 1.000.000 share increase or decrease in the number of shares of common stock offered by us would increase or decrease the net proceeds to us from this offering by approximately \$ million, assuming that the assumed initial price to the public remains the same, and after deducting underwriting discounts and commissions payable by us.
+We may also increase or decrease the number of shares of common stock offered by us would increase or decrease in the number of shares of common stock offered by us would increase or decrease the net proceeds to us from this offering by approximately \$ million, assuming that the assumed initial price to the public remains the same, and after deducting underwriting discounts and commissions payable by us.
 We do not expect that a change by these amounts in the initial offering price to the public or the common stock offered by us would have a material effect on our uses of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.

 The principal purposes of this offering are to increase our financial flexibility, create a public market for our common stock and facilitate our future access to the capital markets.
-Although we have not yet determined with certainty the manner in which we will allocate the net proceeds of this offering, we expect to use the net proceeds from this offering for product development, sales and marketing, working capital and other general corporate purposes, including investments in sales and marketing in the United States and internationally.
-We intend to use approximately \$3 million of this offering for research and development and productizing our intellectual property.
+Although we have not yet determined with certainty the manner in which we will allocate the net proceeds of this offering, we expect to use the net proceeds from this offering for product development, sales and marketing, working capital and other general corporate purposes, including investments in sales and marketing in the United States and internationally and in research and development.
 We may also use a portion of the proceeds from this offering for acquisitions or strategic investments in complementary businesses or technologies, although we do not currently have any plans for any such acquisitions or investments.
 We have not allocated specific amounts of net proceeds for any of these purposes.